DominickZhang/DL-projects-using-MXNet/README.md

 # Deep Learning projects using MXNet

 All the projects are based on MXNet.
-Some useful links are in the following.
+Some useful links are as below.

 Website of MXNet: https://mxnet.incubator.apache.org/install/index.html